Club History

 In 1956, the Club was chosen for an article in the December edition of Life Magazine.
 The Club was featured as the typical Woman’s Club in the Nation -757 lively conscientious women.
 The magazine stated that place after place in Raleigh is better for the touch of the Woman’s Club’s hand.
 The Carolina Arts Gallery, selling only NC made arts and crafts was opened in Efrids Department Store.
 Members taught Bible classes at Women’s Correctional Center (WCC).
 This involvement with WCC led to forming the only Woman’s Club in a US Correctional Center.
 The Club helped the city establish Capital City Trails; sold their second clubhouse in the city; bought property for a new clubhouse; and sponsored a Raleigh Boy Choir.

-And now WCR has 117 years of service to others.
-These twelve years have been so full that it is difficult to summarize all the activity and service that has gone on inside and outside these clubhouse walls.
+And now WCR has over 120+ years of service to others.
+It is difficult to summarize all the activity and service that has gone on inside and outside these clubhouse walls.
 There have been outstanding special projects in each administration – Interact, Summit House, Hospice of Wake County, A Special Garden at the Hospice Facility, Pretty in Pink, Dress for Success, and Continuing the Legacy (a three-part project).
-The clubhouse has been refurbished, repaired, and brought into this 21st century with a new look…it is white on the outside with black trim.
-Scholarships have continued with a special evening of recognitions for Seven Young Women of Achievement from the area high schools.
-Community Grants continue to serve needs and Great Decisions is an important part of the program for the community.
-After many years of having two Antiques Shows the Club has turned to other ideas for raising the funds needed to fulfill their obligations each year.
-A Fashion Show was held in the early years and the Fall Show continues to be a very important part of the fundraising agenda.
-A special springtime Capital Gift and Garden Show has been created for the enjoyment of the public and to raise funds for club commitments and the club’s third cookbook was printed.
-The December meeting offers a Make and Bake Sale that is perfect for that festive time of year.
-The creative idea of a Silent Mother’s Day Tea gave all members the opportunity to support their club.
+The clubhouse has been refurbished, repaired, and brought into this 21st century with a new look.
+Scholarships have continued along with a special event recognizing Young Women of Achievement from area high schools.
+Community Grants serve needs of community organizations and Great Decisions is open to the community.

 The clubhouse grounds look beautiful with a new well-planned McMillan Garden for outdoor activities.
 Special brick pavers that honor club members lead to the Moring Garden beside the clubhouse.
-The Club has an Archives, a website, a newsletter, and special information sent to members by email.
-WCR has begun an energetic path into this 21st Century with strong roots that run deep, a strong tree trunk to keep us steady, and a new growth of service leaves sprouting forth on the twigs and limbs.
+The Club has an archives, a website, a newsletter, and weekly emails sent to members.
+WCR is an energetic 21st Century organization with strong roots in the community that run deep, a strong tree trunk to keep us steady, and a new growth of service leaves sprouting forth on the twigs and limbs.
 Our purpose and our mission remain the same.

 Our Community PARTNERS